revaturelabs/interviewquestions/InterviewSpecificQuestions2.0/CoreJava/Jdbc.md

 </details>

 ---
-30. What is the jdbc connection string and how is it used, give an example
+30. What is the jdbc connection string and how is it used, give an example.

 <details><summary><b> Show Answer</b></summary>